 Welcome to the Coalition on Urban Indian Aging’s Native Urban Elder Needs Assessment Survey (NUENAS 1.0).
-To take the survey, use the button on the top of the page or visit NUENAS 1.0.
+To take the survey, contact your Urban Indian Organization.
 This survey is the result of years of partnership between research organizations and those directly involved in urban Native Elder services.
 There are 137 questions covering topics such as physical, social, emotional, and mental health service quality; overall quality of life; unidentified needs; COVID-19 resources and care; and others.
 All of these questions are asked to provide data to support improvement of health equity, quality of life, and overall cultural responsiveness.

 FREQUENTLY ASKED QUESTIONS

 Who should take this survey?